opencodeco/phpctl/README.md

 </details>

 You can always use your custom image with the `PHPCTL_IMAGE` variable, but feel free to ask for more essential extensions in the issues.

+## Why it exists?
+> [!TIP]
+> After some years struggling with different PHP distributions into different operating systems, dealing with different PHP versions and sets of extensions,
+> I came out with `phpctl` to use the power of containers to seamlessly run PHP :elephant: for developement environments.

 ## Contributing